zestsoftware/zest.releaser/doc/source/options.rst

 For yes/no options, you can use no/false/off/0 or yes/true/on/1 as answers; upper, lower or mixed case are all fine.

+Various options change the default answer of a question.
+So if you want to use the ``--no-input`` command line option or want to press Enter a couple of times without thinking too much, see if you can tweak the default answers by setting one of these options

 We have these options:

 release = yes / no